 Educating the Forgotten Children of Rural China

-Half way across the world, the Nathan Yip Foundation calls China its second home.
-We work with rural Chinese communities, focusing on the forgotten children in remote mountain villages suffering from poverty and developmental issues.
+Half way across the world, the Nathan Yip Foundation put roots down in China.
+We historically worked with rural communities, focusing on the forgotten children in remote mountain villages suffering from poverty, isolation, and lack of educational resources.

 In rural China, there are approximately 61 million children that are “left behind” 留守儿童 by their migrant parents who leave for the cities to find work.
 The children are left with extended family, mostly grandparents, with little or no education.
 Sometimes circumstances force children to live alone.